collin-kemper/collin-kemper.github.io/content/writing/2023-11-17-managing-conflict-with-intelligent-agents.md

 *It seems that managing conflict with AGI in the long-term requires improving the capabilities of humans themselves, though many other strategies may be employed in the near and medium term to enable this, and game theory will remain an important tool for managing conflict.*

 *In the following, I will attempt to outline the reasons that I believe this.
 However, this is not the only way to think about AI and there are many implicit assumptions in what follows.
-Others may reasonably disagree with this analysis -- though I believe that it is also reasonable.*
+Others may reasonably disagree with this analysis -- though I also believe that this analysis is reasonable.*

 ---